 Section 1.
-Employees Hired On or After December 21, 2009:
+Employees Hired On or After December 21, 2009.

-Employees hired on or after December 21, 2009 may choose either paid time off (PTO) or the Vacation/Sick Leave Programs described in Articles 11A and 12A of this AGREEMENT.
-This choice shall initially be made during the first two payroll periods of employment but a decision to change to PTO can be made at any time and is irrevokable.
+Eligible employees hired/ rehired/ transferred into this bargaining unit on or after December 21, 2009, but prior to January 1, 2023, may choose either paid time off (PTO) or Vacation/Sick Leave as described in Articles 11A and 12A of this AGREEMENT.
 Failure to make a definitive choice between paid time off (PTO) and Vacation/Sick Leave will result in the new employee receiving Vacation/Sick Leave.
-The paid time off (PTO) program available to such employees shall be that described in Schedule 1, below
+For payroll year 2022, the paid time off (PTO) program available to such employees shall be that described in Schedule 1, below.
+Eligible part-time employees accrue PTO on a pro-rated basis.

-Employees hired on or after December 21, 2009 who initially elected the Vacation/Sick Leave Program may, at any time choose to move from the traditional Vacation/ Sick Leave programs to paid time off (PTO) as described in Schedule 1 below.
-This one-time choice shall be irrevocable
+Employees hired on or after December 21, 2009, who initially elect Vacation/Sick may, at any time choose to move from the traditional Vacation/Sick to paid time off (PTO) as described in Schedule 1 below for payroll year 2022.
+This one-time choice to PTO is irrevocable.